sftpplus/sftpplus-docs/src/doc_source/configuration-auth/entra-id.rst

 ..  note::
     Only HTTPS file transfer user authentication and web management console are supported.
-    Get in touch if you need to authenticate SFTP users, FTPS users, or administrators using Entra ID.
+    Get in touch if you need to authenticate SFTP or FTPS users using Entra ID.

 Entra ID app configuration